alerner1/AR-Environment-Skeleton/README.md

 Which method(s) does Active Record create for you?

-Of the methods in the deliverables, Active Record creates Student#grade_level and Student.all.
+Of the methods in the deliverables, Active Record creates Student#grade_level, Student.all, Student#teacher, and Teacher#students.

 Which method(s) did you have to create yourself?
 Why?